English language: English as a global language

-Working knowledge of English has become a requirement in a number of occupations and professions such as medicine and computing.
+Working knowledge of English has become a requirement in a number of occupations and professions, such as medicine and computing.
 Though it formerly had parity with French and German in scientific research, English now dominates the field.
 Its importance in scientific publishing is such that over 80 per cent of scientific journal articles indexed by Chemical Abstracts in 1998 were written in English, as were 90 per cent of all articles in natural science publications by 1996, and 82 per cent of articles in humanities publications by 1995.

 As decolonisation proceeded throughout the British Empire in the 1950s and 1960s, former colonies often did not reject English but rather continued to use it as independent countries setting their own language policies.
 For example, English is one of the official languages of India.
 Many Indians have shifted from associating the language with colonialism to associating it with economic progress.
-English is widely used in media and literature, with India being the third-largest publisher of English-language books in the world, after the US and UK.
-However, less than 5 per cent of the population speak English fluently, with the country's native English speakers numbering in the low hundreds of thousands.
-In 2004, David Crystal claimed India had the largest population of people able to speak or understand English in the world, though most scholars estimate the US remains home to a larger English-speaking population.
-Many English speakers in Africa have become part of an "Afro-Saxon" language community that unites Africans from different countries.
+English is widely used in media and literature, with India being the third‑largest publisher of English‑language books in the world, after the US and the UK.
+However, fewer than 5 per cent of the population speak English fluently, with the country's native English speakers numbering in the low hundreds of thousands.
+In 2004, David Crystal claimed that India had the largest population of people able to speak or understand English in the world, though most scholars estimate that the US remains home to a larger English‑speaking population.
+Many English speakers in Africa have become part of an 'Afro‑Saxon' language community that unites Africans from different countries.
 Regarding its future development, it is considered most likely that English will continue to function as a koiné language, with a standard form that unifies speakers around the world.

+Dialects, accents, and varieties

+Dialectologists identify many English dialects, which usually refer to regional varieties that differ from each other in terms of patterns of grammar, vocabulary, and pronunciation.
+The pronunciation of particular areas distinguishes dialects as separate regional accents.
+The major native dialects of English are often divided by linguists into two extremely general categories: British English (BrE) and North American English (NAE).

+Britain and Ireland

+An example of a man with a contemporary Received Pronunciation accent (Alain de Botton).

+An example of a man with a Cockney accent (Danny Baker).

+An example of an Essex man with a working-class Estuary English accent (Russell Brand).

+An example of a man with a (West) Yorkshire accent (Damien Hirst).

+An example of a man with a contemporary Liverpool accent (John Bishop).

+An example of a man with a (South) Wales accent (Rob Brydon).

+An example of a man with one of the many accents of Scotland (Alex Salmond).

+An example of a man with a Northern Irish accent (George Best).

+An example of a woman with one of the many accents of Ireland (Mary Robinson).